Ginger Snaps Baking Affairs

 Cookie dough balls with marshmallows in it on a baking pan.

-Take the cookie dough ball out and gently use your hands to form around the marshmallow (keep the marshmallow on top).
+Step 6: Take the cookie dough ball out and gently use your hands to form around the marshmallow (keep the marshmallow on top).

-Step 6: Bake.
-Place the cookie dough balls onto the prepared cookie sheet and bake for 10-12 minutes.
-Allow the cookies to cool on the baking sheet for 10 minutes before transferring them over to a wire cooling rack.
+Step 7: Allow the cookies to cool on the baking sheet for 10 minutes before transferring them over to a wire cooling rack.

 Chocolate cookies stuffed with marshmallows and chocolate chips.

-How Do You Keep Marshmallows From Melting?
+How Do You Keep Marshmallows From Melting In Cookies?

 Use large marshmallows instead!
 The mini ones seem to melt way too quickly, causing them to ooze out in a very messy way.
 Also, do not use marshmallow fluff.

-Can I Make The Dough Ahead Of Time?
+Can I Make Cookie Dough Ahead Of Time?

 Yes you can, but I recommend rolling them into balls first and keeping them covered with plastic wrap.
 Only do this 2 days ahead of time and allow them to sit at room temperature for 10 minutes before baking.